Rights and Responsibilities of Students

 • Phishing and other attacks Question any attempt to gather personal information such as NetID, passwords, user names, and other personal information via email or other electronic means.
 Report phishing through the “Report Message” icon on the Outlook ribbon.
 For more information on phishing, see https://cybersecurity.yale.edu/reportemail.

-• Data security The University and SOM-IT have deployed an extensive array of information security services in order to safeguard University and personal data.
+• Data security The university and SOM-IT have deployed an extensive array of information security services in order to safeguard university and personal data.
 These methods are effective, but information being transmitted over data networks or stored in some environments cannot be perfectly secure.
 Users may choose to encrypt files, email, and other data for a higher level of protection.
 More information can be found on the Yale ITS site Cybersecurity (https://cybersecurity.yale.edu).
 Users encrypting their data should take special precaution to safely store the keys.
 Without them, SOM-IT will not be able to recover the data.

 • Data backup It is highly recommended that you acquire software and services to provide data backup.
 Become familiar with its operation and ensure that your information is properly being protected by periodically reviewing the history log.
 Office 365 OneDrive and Box at Yale file-sharing and storage workspace can be used at no cost to upload and synchronize files for a form of data backup.